 - Rush to the nearest health care centre and if the centre does not have a dental facility then, ask to be referred to one.

-- If the injury occurs at night, go to a center with 24 hours emergency services
+- If the injury occurs at night, go to a center with 24 hours emergency dental care services.

 PREVENTION OF INJURIES: preventing an injury is the best option: